Pleasuredomes/twitter-agent/README.md

    - Create a new Google Sheet:
      1. Go to [Google Sheets](https://sheets.google.com)
      2. Create a new spreadsheet
-     3. Create a sheet named "Approvals"
+     3. Create two sheets named "Approvals"
      4. Share the spreadsheet with the service account email (found in your credentials JSON)
      5. Copy the spreadsheet ID from the URL (the long string between /d/ and /edit)